Remembrance of the Gods: What the Origin of the Term Soul in English Reveals

 Origin of Soul and Spirit in English

-This concerns the doctrinal position of Theosophy on emptiness (śūnyatā), or the nature of the ultimate reality, as emptiness or fullness.
-Usually, these terms soul and spirit are confused, and few care of the difference, or whether the soul exists anyway.
-Yet, the origin of the term reveals the mode of thinking of ancient peoples like the Scandinavians, and the connection between the sacred and language, “lost in translation.”
-Saiwolo is the quality of the Spirit, we describe as the PROTEAN SUBSTANCE, spirit-matter, LIFE, or the “Spirit of the Universe” (Purusha-Prakriti), and the ONE REALITY.
-Those dual aspects in the conditioned Universe is represented by a sea, ocean, i.e., water.
+This is interesting, because the doctrinal position of Theosophy on the nature of the ultimate reality, of Space is both emptiness and fullness.
+Usually, these terms soul and spirit are confused, and few care about the difference, or whether the soul exists anyway.
+Yet, the origin of the term reveals the mode of thinking of ancient peoples like the Scandinavians, and the connection between the sacred and language “lost in translation.”
+Saiwolo is the quality of the Spirit we describe as the PROTEAN SUBSTANCE, spirit-matter, LIFE, or the “Spirit of the Universe” (Purusha-Prakriti), and the ONE REALITY.
+Those dual aspects in the conditioned Universe are represented by a sea, ocean, i.e., water.

-The tone of the word, Saiwolo is meant to remind you of being on the surface of a sea, or lake, and of Spirit.
+The tone of the word, Saiwolo is meant to remind you of being on the surface of a sea or lake, and of Spirit.

 These terms once invoked remembrance of the Gods and ELEMENTS.